CE-Programming/toolchain/docs/libraries/graphx.rst

 The graphx library coordinate system consists of the horizontal (``x``) and vertical (``y``) components of the screen.
 Pixel coordinates are generally expressed as an ``x`` and ``y`` pair, such as (``x``, ``y``).
-The graphx library uses the top left of the screen as pixel coordinate (0, 0), while the bottom right of the screen is pixel coordinate (319, 239).
+The graphx library uses the top-left of the screen as pixel coordinates (0, 0), while the bottom-right of the screen is pixel coordinates (319, 239).
-The defines :code:`GFX_LCD_WIDTH` and :code:`GFX_LCD_HEIGHT` can be used to get the LCD screen width and height respectively.
+The definitions :code:`GFX_LCD_WIDTH` and :code:`GFX_LCD_HEIGHT` can be used to get the LCD screen width and height, respectively.

 Clipped vs. Unclipped
 ^^^^^^^^^^^^^^^^^^^^^